- Types of Testosterone Tests

 How Can I Treat My Abnormal Testosterone Levels?

-For that reason, your physician may suggest that you undergo testosterone replacement therapy to help you effectively boost your testosterone.
-With testosterone replacement therapy, a hormone specialist can provide you with effective hormone medications to insert additional testosterone hormone into the bloodstream and replenish your diminished testosterone levels.
+Your physician may suggest that you undergo testosterone replacement therapy to help you effectively boost your testosterone.
+With testosterone replacement therapy, a hormone specialist can provide you with effective hormone medications replenish your diminished testosterone levels.

 Although testosterone replacement therapy can be administered in the form of pills, patches, gel, and implants, physicians typically find that testosterone injections (such as testosterone cypionate) are usually the most effective in administering testosterone replacement therapy.